zanix/home-assistant-config/README.md

 ### [Sony Playstation 4](https://www.home-assistant.io/integrations/ps4)

-The PS4 integration allows you to control a Sony PlayStation 4 console
+The PS4 integration allows you to control a Sony PlayStation 4 console.

 ### [Spotify](https://www.home-assistant.io/integrations/spotify)

-The Spotify media player integration allows you to control Spotify playback
+The Spotify media player integration allows you to control Spotify playback.

 ### [SQL](https://www.home-assistant.io/integrations/sql)

-The sql sensor platform enables you to use values from an SQL database supported by the sqlalchemy library, to populate a sensor state (and attributes)
+The sql sensor platform enables you to use values from an SQL database supported by the sqlalchemy library, to populate a sensor state (and attributes).

 ### [Steam](https://www.home-assistant.io/integrations/steam_online)

-The Steam integration will allow you to track the online status of public Steam accounts
+The Steam integration will allow you to track the online status of public Steam accounts.

 ### [Sun](https://www.home-assistant.io/integrations/sun)

-The sun integration will use the location as configured to track if the sun is above or below the horizon
+The sun integration will use the location as configured to track if the sun is above or below the horizon.

 ### [System Monitor](https://www.home-assistant.io/integrations/systemmonitor)